3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_02/w06d01/instructor_notes/intro_to_the_internet.md

 > Before we move forward, let's discuss one other example of network propagation.

 > Back in 2008, the Pakistani government, in response to a video posted on YouTube, asked their ISP's (Internet Service Provider) to block YouTube.
-They accomplished this by changing the IP (Internet Protocol) address in their local DNS (Domain Name Server) so that any traffic initiating in Pakistan would see the wrong IP address, and instead, serve a page with the message that YouTube was not available and redirecting traffic from that IP address to a Pakistani website.
+They accomplished this by changing the IP (Internet Protocol) address in their local DNS (Domain Name Server) so that any traffic initiating in Pakistan would see the wrong IP address, and instead, serve a page with the message that YouTube was not available and redirect traffic from that IP address to a Pakistani website.

 > YouTube, like many large websites, has a number of IP addresses and spread the traffic between them.
-Requests get directed to whichever one is least burdened — in essence, it tells people to go to Madison Square Garden.
-Once your packets get there, they are then told which entrance to the Garden is the least crowded extrance.
+Requests get directed to whichever one is the least burdened — in essence, it tells people to go to Madison Square Garden.
+Once your nodes get there, they are then told which entrance to the Garden is the least crowded extrance.

 > But the Pakistani announcement said that YouTube was located at 123 Censorship Row, Suite 305, Lahore, Pakistan — which looks to be far more specific and therefore looks like more useful information than “Madison Square Garden.”
 Since the internet’s architecture still relies on trust, most networks — especially big ones — trust each other’s info without testing it. - From Wired

-**THREE:** Finally, when thinking about requests and responses the really mind-bending thing is recognizing and accepting that it is all simply text.
+**THREE:** Finally, when thinking about requests and responses, the really mind-bending thing is recognizing and accepting that it is all simply text.
 Nothing more mystical or magical than plain ol' characters.

 <br />